 Right now I’ve got one master tenant, who electronically auto-pays the SFH rent every month.
 The master tenant is also responsible for keeping the house in proper shape and coordinating with me whenever there are any issues.
 The process is simple, despite there being four people in the house.

-I can comfortably estimate that having two units is at least double the work because I own a condo elsewhere in the city.
+I can comfortably estimate that having two units is at least double the work.
+I own a condo elsewhere in the city and that is my experience.
 The tenant is fine, but she’s had a revolving door of roommates in the only two years she’s been there.
-It takes time to vette a new tenant, coordinate with the building to let them move in, go over the association rules, collect a deposit, change the directory, etc.
+It takes time to vet a new tenant, coordinate with the building to let them move in, go over the association rules, collect a deposit, change the directory, etc.

-The ease of maintaining a single family home compared to a multi-unit building is a huge attraction for small time landlords like myself who don’t employ property managers.
+The ease of maintaining a single-family home compared to a multi-unit building is a huge attraction for small landlords like myself who don’t employ property managers.
 The older and wealthier we get, the less we want to deal with other people and the less we care about money.

-I still think buying a multi-unit property with the intention of living in one unit and renting out the other units is a solid hybrid move that will likely maximize your returns.
+I still think buying a multi-unit property with the intention of living in one unit and renting out the other units is the best move for maximum wealth creation.
 It’s just better to do so while you’re younger.
 Being a live-in landlord means your tenants will probably be more respectful with you in the building, and it’ll be much easier for you to coordinate maintenance.

 For me, having more than 1,000 square feet of living space per person was too much.
-It feels wasteful, like having too many clothes you don’t wear sitting in the closet while some families freeze during the winter because they don’t have enough.
+It feels wasteful, like having too many clothes you don’t wear sitting in the closet.
+Meanwhile, some families are freezing during the winter because they don’t have enough.

 Buy property for a better lifestyle first, rental income second, and capital appreciation third.
 You might not be able to get maximum rental income if you ever decide to rent out your home and buy another great place, but the benefit of enjoying your money far outweighs the benefit of trying to make more money with money.